 “-Is the symbol for life, alternatively used to represent water or air.”
 Corey finished her sentence, slowly taking the necklace.
 “Always flowing.”

 Lyla smiled, before continuing.
 “I file these out of aluminium and sell them at the flea market.
 I wear mine as a symbol to keep living, no matter what.
 The pain, while harsh, is temporary, and life will continue to flourish, to flow, to circulate.
-I thought you’d like to be reminded of that, as well.”
+I thought you’d like to be reminded of that.”

 Corey stared at the small shape punched out of sheet metal in her hand.
 She ran a finger over the side of the loop, feeling the rounded corners so carefully whittled down by Lyla.
-A symbol of life.
+A symbol of life, given to her in that Lyla-trademarked hamfisted fashion.

 “This is kind of a direct way of making your point, you know.”